tberriel/tberriel.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD candidate at Universidad de Zaragoza.
+subtitle: PhD candidate at University of Zaragoza.

 profile:
   align: right
   image: prof_pic.jpg
   image_cicular: false # crops the image to make it circular
   address: >
-    <p>Address: <p/>
+    <p>tberriel@unizar.es <p/>
-    <p>Lab 1.06 </p>
-    <p>Calle María de Luna, 1</p>
-    <p>Zaragoza, 50018, Spain</p>

 news: true  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Professional learner, passionate about discovering and understanding the wonders of this beautiful world.

-Currently, working with Javier Civera on Computer Vision and Representation Learning for World Models.
+I am working with Dr. Javier Civera on Computer Vision and Representation Learning for World Models.
+We aim to disentangle the properties of the elements on a scene to improve the generalization capabilities of current semantic SLAM algorithms.

+I have special interest on the human brain and how it works and develops abstract representations and thoughts.

+Professional learner, passionate about discovering and understanding the wonders of this complex world.
+I enjoy meeting new cultures and their richness.

+Born in Uruguay :uruguay:, raised in Italy :it:, currently in Spain :es:.